 Vasundhara Filliozat mentions that though Basava was the founder of the Lingayata sect but it was Shivadeva who revived this after the death of the former.
 Sharif Kavi, a nineteenth century CE poet, composed Shivadevavijaya which mentions the life of Shivadeva and Lingayata movement.
 As this is a very late work and has survived not in full so not much reliance can be put on it.

-Monuments – The village is famous for its Mukteshvara temple.
-There is a matha also in the village, except these there is nothing else of interest.
+Monuments – The village is famous for its Mukteshvara temple and a matha.

 Mukteshvara Temple – This is the main temple of the Mukteshvara temple complex.
-The temple is consisted of a garbha-griha, antarala and a ranga-mandapa, all aligned on the east-west axis.
-All these elements have an opening on the east except the ranga-mandapa which has two openings, one on east and one on south, both having porches attached.
+The temple is consisted of a garbha-griha, sukanasi and a ranga-mandapa (closed hall), all aligned on the east-west axis.
+All these elements have an opening on the east except the ranga-mandapa which has two openings, one on east and one on south, both entrances have porches attached.

 At a later point of time a modern mandapa was added to the temple however the former has no structural connection with the latter.
 This mandapa has an opening on east and west and stood detached from the main temple, however as this is constructed on the same east-west axis of the temple so appears to be a part of the same.